WelFedTed/cops-manual/content/Procedures/Data Transfer/Windows.md

     - Select `Automatically select all drivers on this computer`
     - Click `Finish`
     - Restart Windows `shutdown -r -f -t 00`
-      - _Windows Verifier works by stressing out drivers as they're loaded (it is expected that the computer's performance will be impacted while verifier is enabled)_\
-      - _If Windows loads into the desktop OK and does not crash with Verifier enabled, then all is good and you can proceed to turn it off_\
-      - _If Verifier induces a crash, Windows should produce a Blue Screen of Death (BSOD) with a STOP Code error and information on the driver that crashed, you can use this information to identify the faulty driver that caused the crash and replace it_
   - **Turn Off Windows Verifier:**
     - Run `verifier`
     - Select `Delete existing settings`